-Formerly, I intended the Belief Art Therapy Assessment (described in Chapter 3) to be a phenomenological investigation of people's belief (or disbelief) in God and how that theosophy impacted them as they functioned both within their families and society.
-Nevertheless, it became clear that there were numerous factors that also needed to be configured.
+Formerly, I intended the Belief Art Therapy Assessment (described in Chapter 3 and included in the accompanying DVD) to be a phenomenological investigation of people's belief (or disbelief) in God and how that theosophy impacted them as they functioned both within their families and society.
+Nevertheless, it became clear there were numerous factors that also needed to be configured.
 Yet, the ability to test subjects was not as clear cut as one might think.
-Because of the religiosity, it was not possible to gather information and test subjects in the usual manner.
+Because I incorporated people's religiosity, it was not possible to gather information and test subjects in the usual manner.

 For example, requests to administer this test were naturally rejected by the public school sector.
 So as a result, acquiring the information from a small batch of subjects from varied religious backgrounds was my only recourse.
-My hope was that the test be "ecumenical, eclectic, and empirical" as described by Bergin (1991).
+My hope was that the test be "ecumenical, and eclectic" as described by Bergin (1991).
 He proposed the following inclusion of spiritual orientations in the strategies for assessment and eventual treatment: (1) a conceptualization of the spiritual within the human experience; (2) a moral frame of reference, concluding that therapy is not value-free, suggesting universal limitations for human behavior; and (3) the use of spiritual techniques to improve the practice of psychotherapy.

-In an attempt to incorporate these elements, I developed an interview format (which will be presented in Chapter 3) that preceded the actual BATA.
+In an attempt to incorporate these elements, I developed an interview format (which will be presented in Chapter 3 and accompanying DVD) that precedes the administration of the actual BATA.
 Conducting these questions enabled me to ascertain background information, which not only summarized a subject's spirituality and religiosity but also gauged nodal events that may have contributed to the person's belief system and/or change in belief system.
 Yet it became crystal clear that a subject's responses to these questions could be both saccharine and/or superficial.
 So, it became necessary to conduct the BATA only when the patient questioned his belief system and after other diagnostic tests had been administered.
 The reason was twofold: (a) this is predicated on the patient's lead and (b) the previous tests offer the administrant enough sense of a patient's operational functioning to rule out false or misleading responses to the interview component of the BATA.